TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

      - `SMTP_PASSWORD` = API key of the SendGrid account
      - `USE_SENDGRID_HTTP_API` = true
      - `GOOGLE_MAPS_API_KEY` = API key of Google Maps Platform

+     If some environment settings are missed, the deployment may fails.

 5. Click **Create Web Service**.
 After the build, the app will be at `https://<name>.onrender.com`.

 Free plan: app sleeps after ~15 min of no traffic; first request may take 30–60s to wake.